Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 ]
 ```

-When you import the `europi` namespace into your project you can access the `europi_config` object like this:
+When you import `europi` into your project you can access the `europi_config` object like this:
 ```python
 from europi import *